 We do not have a history of paying dividends on our Class A Common Stock.
 Revlon is a holding company with no business operations of its own and its only material asset is all of the outstanding capital stock of RCPC through which Revlon conducts its business operations.
 Accordingly, Revlon is dependent on the earnings and cash flow of, and dividends and distributions from, RCPC to pay Revlon's expenses incidental to being a public holding company and dividends, if any, on Revlon's outstanding securities.
-The terms of RCPC's bank credit agreements, its 91/2% Senior Notes indenture and the Senior Subordinated Term Loan currently restrict RCPC's ability to pay dividends or make distributions to Revlon, except in limited circumstances, which restricts our ability to pay dividends on our Class A Common Stock.
-We expect that quarterly dividends on our Series A Preferred Stock and Series B Preferred Stock will be funded by interest received by us from RCPC on the portion of the Senior Subordinated Term Loan Amendment."
+The terms of RCPC's bank credit agreements, its 91⁄2% Senior Notes indenture and the Senior Subordinated Term Loan currently restrict RCPC's ability to pay dividends or make distributions to Revlon, except in limited circumstances, which restricts our ability to pay dividends on our Class A Common Stock.
+We expect that quarterly dividends on our Series A Preferred Stock and Series B Preferred Stock will be funded by interest received by us from RCPC on the portion of the Senior Subordinated Term Loan that is contributed to us by MacAndrews & Forbes.
+See "Material Differences Between Class A Common Stock and Series A Preferred Stock" and "Senior Subordinated Term Loan Amendment."